Veteran's Day Requires a Rethink

 CONCLUSION

 Ultimately, the New World Order is about replacing the rule of God with the rule of Lucifer.
 That's why "God" has become a dirty word.
-War is the principal means by which Lucifer's disciples, the Cabalist (satanist) central bankers, "change the world."
+War is the principle means by which Lucifer's disciples, the Cabalist (satanist) central bankers, "change the world."

 ---